 College of Health and Human Sciences

 WCU offers distance and online education programs to students seeking an alternative to on-campus classes.
 Distance education students are part of a vibrant online learning community, and convenient class schedules make it easy for students to exchange ideas, share information, keep track of discussions, check assignments and submit their work online.
-WCU’s distance learning programs are distance learning programs are designed for those wishing to complete a degree, or further their education.
 Program offerings include undergraduate online degree completion programs, graduate online degree programs, online certificates and courses, alternative teacher licensure and add-on licensure, and off-site and hybrid degree programs.

 Southern Association of Colleges and Schools, Commission on Colleges

 Consent for Contact

 I understand that by submitting this form, WGU and Get Educated will be contacting me by email and phone.
 Submitting this form also constitutes my express written consent to receive phone calls and text messages from WGU, at the phone number(s) I have provided, including a wireless number.
 I also understand that consent is not a condition of enrollment.